Tonbridge Walks – Leigh, Hildenborough and Castle round walk

-During the Coronavirus lockdown it has been very evident that as the relaxation of the rules happen, more people are out and about walking, running and cycling.
+I first wrote about this walk during the Coronavirus lockdown, when it it had been very evident that as the relaxation of the rules happen, more people were out and about walking, running and cycling.
 It’s great to see more people exercising, and I have been looking at new places to walk too.

 One of my new walks that Nicky found was a walk from Tonbridge through to the outskirts of Leigh, over the fields to Hildenborough, and then back to Tonbridge.
 It’s a 3.6 mile round trip that highlights countryside, water and history.